 In addition to serving on the Board of Advisors for Dominican University’s Barowsky School of Business, Susan’s previous board experience includes the UCSF Dental Center Advisory Board and the Board of Directors of Sunflower Wellness, a nonprofit organization that empowers people living with cancer to find strength and support through exercise.

-Susan holds a BA in Communications from UC Santa Barbara and an MBA with a concentration in strategic leadership from Dominican University.
+Susan holds a BA in Communications from UC Santa Barbara and an MBA with a concentration in strategic leadership from Dominican University of California.

-Earlier in his career, some of his sports and entertainment achievements included marketing and public relations for two Summer Olympic Games, the Rose Bowl Parade and Game, projects with the Oakland Raiders, fundraisers featuring Ray Charles, and the entertainment production for a Mass by Pope John Paul II.
-Leonard also designed a sports marketing/event management course which he taught at UC Berkeley for five years to an international audience.
+Some of his sports and entertainment achievements include marketing and public relations for two Summer Olympic Games, the Rose Bowl Parade and Game, working with the Oakland Raiders, fundraisers featuring Ray Charles, and managing entertainment for Pope John Paul II.
+Leonard also designed a sports marketing course which he taught to an international audience at UC Berkeley.

 Shawna is a business administration major with a concentration in global business.
 She currently interns for the Marin Small Business Development Center and plans to get her MBA after graduation.
 Shawna believes that in order to grow, you have to step out of your comfort zone.